 me about my 'strange movements', I was able to explain.

-by warriors who would not let them carry weapons for fear of the citizens revolting
+by warriors who would not let them carry weapons for fear of the citizens

-strength of the body.
+to match the strength of the body.
 When body and mind work together, the

 idea is that the person will be whole."
 I illustrated my point with my

 hands.
 One was the body, the other the mind.
-The hands joined to show their strength.
+The hands joined to show their

-is wrong."
+To attack somebody is wrong."
 Clearly, the concept wasn't getting through

 "In the ruins, you attacked and killed."